Birrueda/web-preprocessor/README.md

-# client-app
+# Web preprocessor

+Extract keypoints and descriptors using your broswer.

+## Installation guide

 Due to security restrictions implemented by Chrome and other browswers around WASM files, a server is needed to serve the files associated with this project.

-## Installation guide

 - Node >= 14